google/nodejs-container-image-builder/README.md

 `const {auth} = require('container-image-builder')`

-authenticate to docker registries.
-This library has built in support for gcr.io and read only access to docker hub. for all other cases it'll fall back to using docker credential helpers already installed on your system.
+Authenticate to docker registries.
+This library has built in support for [Google Container Registery](https://cloud.google.com/container-registry/) (`gcr.io`) and read only access to docker hub. for all other cases it'll fall back to using docker credential helpers already installed on your system.

 - `auth(imageSpecifier,scope,options) Promise<{Secret?:string,Username?:string,token?:string}>`
     - imageSpecifier, string
-        - image location like you pass to docker
+        - image location like you pass to docker.
     - scope, string "push" or "push,pull"
-        - passed to the auth api if requesting docker hub or gcr.io
+        - passed to the auth api if requesting docker hub or `gcr.io`.
     - options
         - options['gcr.io'] = {...}
-            - these are auth options passed directly to [google-auth-library](https://www.npmjs.com/package/google-auth-library)
+            - these are auth options passed directly to [google-auth-library](https://www.npmjs.com/package/google-auth-library).
             - you can also set the environment variable `GOOGLE_APPLICATION_CREDENTIALS=path to key file.json` and it will work as expected like other google client libraries.
         - options['docker.io'] = {...}
             - accepts these options. all are strings.